 Planning Multiple Stops With Google Maps Route Planner

-Google Maps route planner is a free tool to plan an optimal route with multiple stops.
+Google Maps is a free tool to plan an optimal route with multiple destination route planner.
 But there is a catch.
 You can only add limited stops (up to ten stops) per route, including the starting location.

 But is it really good?

 The thing about Google Maps is that it is a great navigation app, perfect for receiving turn-by-turn driving directions on your route as well as real-time updates.

 People are often found relying on Google Maps to find the best way to reach a destination or plan a perfect road trip locally.
 It is more suitable for a one-time trip than a multi-stop trip.

 For advanced trip planning like delivery or pickup of goods or meeting clients for sales, you must use a route planning software.